Handy resources to help you enjoy & understand the waterway

 As a volunteer, Ken Watson has gathered and recorded fabulous information on the health of our lake, with comparisons to neighbouring lakes.
 Information allows us to see the impact of invasive species such as zebra mussels and other environmental influences.

-European Gypsy Moth is an invasive species that can be destructive to our forests.
-Populations can vary over the years, and we appear to be entering a period of intense infestation.
+LDD (formerly European Gypsy) Moth is an invasive species that can be destructive to our forests.
+Populations can vary over the years, and we appear to be recovering from a period of intense infestation.

 Lanark County in partnership with the Invasive Species Centre and Eastern Ontario Model Forest, have produced a simple guide for residents to understand and deal with this invasive insect.
 A copy can be downloaded here.